-Shale basin and plays geographic data were retrieved from the U.S. Energy Information Administration and are current as of May 9, 2011.
+Shale basin and plays geographic data were retrieved from the U.S. Energy Information Administration and were current as of May 9, 2011.
 Information on fraccidents were compiled from the source(s) cited with each fraccident.
 (View Larger Map)

 Do you know about a Fraccident in your community that isn't on our map?
 Send an email to email@example.com with a link describing the event, and we will investigate.

 Support A Strong Rule Controlling Methane Pollution